-To configure the list of enabled/disabled checks, use the Clang-Tidy command line format, which specifies a comma-separated list of positive and negative globs.
+To enable/disable particular checks, use the Clang-Tidy command line format which specifies a comma-separated list of positive and negative globs.
 Positive globs add subsets of checks, and negative (prefixed with

 For example, the following command line will disable all default checks